raspberrypilearning/getting-started-with-mu/en/step_2.md

 title: macOS
 ---

+The Mu installer is all you need to get Mu running on your Mac and get started with Python programming.

 --- task ---

-Download the windows installer from the [codewith.mu/en/download](https://codewith.mu/en/download) page and follow the [Mu install instructions for macOS](https://codewith.mu/en/howto/install_macos).
+Download the macOS installer from the [codewith.mu/en/download](https://codewith.mu/en/download) page and follow the [Mu install instructions for macOS](https://codewith.mu/en/howto/install_macos).

 ![download mu](images/download_mu.PNG)